Anglo-American Committee of Inquiry: Background

 In 1917, Britain drafted the Balfour Declaration, becoming the first Great Power to support Zionist calls for a 'Jewish National Home' in Palestine.
 Shortly thereafter, Britain defeated the Ottoman Empire in World War I and as a result took control of Palestine.
 The Balfour Declaration was recognized by the Great Powers and incorporated into the Treaty of Sèvres.
 The Great Powers once again incorporated the declaration into the draft Mandate for Palestine that they submitted to the Council of the League of Nations.
 The US Senate rejected the Treaty of Versailles and as a consequence the United States never joined the League of Nations.
 The House and Senate passed a non-binding Joint Resolution, HR 360, 30 June 1922 favoring the establishment of a Jewish National Home in Palestine.
 On 21 September 1922, President Warren G. Harding also signed the resolution.
 A commission had been proposed by the United States at the Peace Conference as an international effort to determine if the region was ready for self-determination and to see what nations, if any, the locals wanted to act as mandatory powers.
 The report of the King-Crane Commission was not made public until after the Congress had voted on their Joint resolution.
 Public opinion was divided when it was learned that the Arab majority had requested that the mandate be administered by the United States, and that they intended to establish a democratically elected constituent assembly.
-This early preference for American over British or French oversight reflected a broader Arab skepticism toward European imperial ambitions, which were deeply rooted in past commissions' failures to adequately address Arab aspirations for self-rule.